 While leg cramps on their own shouldn't worry you, they may indicate a larger problem at play, such as peripheral artery disease.
-If you frequently experience leg cramps, it’s worth paying a visit to a vascular specialist, such as Dr. James Antezana at South Charlotte General and Vascular Surgery.
-If you’re in the Charlotte, North Carolina, area, call or book an appointment online.
+If you frequently experience leg cramps, it’s worth paying a visit to a vascular specialist.
+Call South Charlotte General and Vascular Surgery today to schedule an appointment.

 A cramp is a sudden contraction or spasm of your muscles that can cause a great deal of temporary pain.
 Usually, a cramp only lasts from a few seconds to a few minutes.

 There are many reasons why your muscles may cramp, but when it frequently occurs in your legs, it can be a sign of peripheral artery disease, or PAD, a condition brought on by arteries that are clogged or narrowed due to plaque buildup from fatty deposits.
 While PAD can occur in other parts of your body, it strikes your legs most frequently.

 Leg cramps can often occur while you sleep, which is why paying a visit to Dr. Antezana for diagnosis and treatment helps you find relief